gentics/mesh/distributed/README.md

 # Gentics Mesh - Distributed

 This module contains code which is needed for cluster support.
-OrientDB-specific implementation.